 Clubs, Teams, and Activities

-Junior Council meets once a month at the 4-H Office.
-Junior 4-H’ers participate in leadership training, community service events and compete in District Project Achievement.
-(Currently meeting virtually)
+Junior Council meets once a month.
+Junior 4-H’ers participate in leadership training, community service activities and compete in District Project Achievement.

 School Club Meetings

-School Club meetings are conducted from September through March for our 5th - 8th grade members where we provide new and unique programming which complements and enriches students learning and is designed to meet State education standards.
+School Club meetings are conducted from September through March.
+We provide new and unique programs which complement and enrich student learning and are designed to help meet state education standards.

 Cotton Boll and Consumer Judging Team

 Cotton Boll and Consumer Judging is a competitive judging contest where 4-H’ers learn about cotton as an agriculture commodity in our state as well as to promote cotton through commercials or advertisements.
 4-H’ers gain skills in making rational decisions when purchasing goods and services while maximizing resources.

 The contest is made up of two competition areas: judging classes and advertisements/commercials.

 4-H’ers are required to judge four classes of consumer items or services.
 Each class contains four similar items and has an accompanying situation statement.
 This statement describes a consumer and gives the needs to be considered when he/she makes a decision to purchase the item.
 Factors influencing these needs may include the person’s age, gender, available money, lifestyles, school or job status, preferences or other requirements that depend on the item given and the individual in the situation.